 What to Expect?

 When seeking help from a mental health professional, they will want to get to know more about you and what prompted you to seek help.

-You will be asked about:
+You might be asked about:

-- Your mood, thoughts and behaviours – sometimes by using questionnaires or forms which measure depression and anxiety
+- Your mood, thoughts and behaviours

 - Your lifestyle and any recent events in your life that might be affecting your wellbeing

 - Any sleep problems, changes in appetite or changes in your daily activities

 - Your medical history and your family’s medical history

 - When seeing a medical professional (psychiatrist, GP, psychiatric nurse) they might take your blood pressure, height and weight, as well as run blood tests to explore any physical issues that may contribute to mood difficulties

 Your first meeting with a mental health professional may lead to one or more recommendations, which may include any of the below: